AI4Bharat/indicTrans/README.md

 ```
 - Download the prepared binarized data for FairSeq

 - Clone the latest version of Fairseq (this supports tpu) and install from source.
-There is an [issue](https://github.com/pytorch/fairseq/issues/3259) with the latest commit and hence we use a different commit to install from source
+There is an [issue](https://github.com/pytorch/fairseq/issues/3259) with the latest commit and hence we use a different commit to install from source (This may have been fixed in the latest master but we have not tested it.)
 ```bash
 git clone https://github.com/pytorch/fairseq.git
 git checkout da9eaba12d82b9bfc1442f0e2c6fc1b895f4d35d